nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-03-24-advanced-email-content/index.md

 ---
+title: Advanced Email Content
+date: 2007-03-24
+author: MrHinsh
 id: "431"
-title: "Advanced Email Content"
-date: "2007-03-24"
-categories:
-  - "code-and-complexity"
-tags:
-  - "wpf"
-coverImage: "metro-binary-vb-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "advanced-email-content"
+slug: advanced-email-content
 aliases:
 - /blog/advanced-email-content
+tags:
+- wpf
+categories:
+- code-and-complexity
+coverImage: metro-binary-vb-128-link-1-1.png

 ---

 Does anyone remember the early video presentations for Vista?
 Specifically the one about the students collaborating on coursework?
 The bit I am interested in is the emails with advanced content...
 Can we do that now?